-Each year the School of Geography and Sustainable Communities offers a two-week international cultural immersion fieldtrip, where social science students engage with, and learn from, local community-based experts.
-Students have travelled to the Andaman Islands (India), New Zealand, Bali (Indonesia), the Western Ghats (India):
+Each year the Discipline of Geography and Sustainability at UOW offers a two-week international cultural immersion fieldtrip, where social science students engage with, and learn from, local community-based experts.

-• In 2017 and 2018, students focused on the interconnections between social and ecological change, culture and tourism working with local Balinese hosts to understand how individuals and community-based organisations are responding to social inequalities and environmental challenges.
+- In 2017 and 2018, students focused on the interconnections between social and ecological change, culture and tourism working with local Balinese hosts to understand how individuals and community-based organisations are responding to social inequalities and environmental challenges.
+In Bali, Indonesia, students are learnt about bird conservation, coral reef rehabilitation, plastic pollution, community-based tourism and to learn about dance, music and culture.

 Taking an experiential learning approach, fieldtrips embed embodied, collaborative styles of learning, and encourage students through creative assessments to develop intercultural competence and global awareness, communication skills, critical self-reflection and techniques for situated learning and functioning in a team.